-How to Train a Dog to Enjoy Learning Hand Signals
+How to Train a Dog to Use Hand Signals

 Have you ever wondered why your dog is not responding to voice commands?
 Some dog breeds respond better to visual signals, and some respond only to visual signals.
 If you do not use the same body language or symbols each time you train your dog, she has to figure out what you want and sometimes she gets things wrong.